-Entering a teen treatment program for a mental health condition, an eating disorder, an addiction, or anything else can be scary, frustrating, and overwhelming.
+Entering a treatment program for teens and young adults for a mental health condition, an eating disorder, an addiction, or anything else can be scary, frustrating, and overwhelming.
 You might be unsure as to whether you’re getting the right treatment if progress is made more slowly than you were expecting.
 You might be annoyed by people telling you that what you’ve believed to be true isn’t true after all or you might not see the light at the end of the tunnel right away.
-Being educated about what you can do to ensure you are successful in your teen treatment program can help you prepare for this new chapter.
+Being educated about what you can do to ensure you are successful in your treatment can help you prepare for this new chapter.
 Here are five ways to be successful in a teen treatment program.

 #1.
 Make Sure You Know Your Treatment Options